JuliaCI/BenchmarkTools.jl/doc/manual.md

 You should generally make sure your benchmarks are [idempotent](https://en.wikipedia.org/wiki/Idempotence) so that evaluation times are not order-dependent.

+# Dealing with benchmark results

-# Examining results: Trials and TrialEstimates
+### Summarizing execution results: Trials and TrialEstimates

 Running a benchmark produces an instance of the `Trial` type: